 After a fun romp outdoors, your furry friends will run inside with their tails wagging and tongues panting.
-All is well until they begin scratching their body, trying to reach an uncomfortable itch.
+All is well until they scratch their body, trying to reach an uncomfortable itch.
 Oh no!
 Your pooch has fleas!

 So, the big question is: How did these annoying pests infest your poor dog or cat?
 Do fleas hop on your animals from the grass?
 Do fleas fly?

 In our article, we’ll explain how fleas attack your pets and give you some tips to get rid of a stubborn flea infestation in your home!

 It’s no surprise to find fleas or ticks on your pet’s skin after they spend time outdoors.
 However, can fleas bother humans after your pets come inside?
 Do fleas fly from their fur onto our hair and skin?